refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-Notice now, we are displaying an icon beside each menu item and we are also using the daisyUI `menu` class to style the menu.
+Notice now that we are displaying an icon beside each menu item and we are also using the daisyUI `menu` class to style the menu.

 ### Breadcrumb Component